 These capabilities are especially important when multiple people in the office have editing access to the same file.
-In most DMS systems, version control limits editing access to a given file to a single person at a time, forcing other users into read-only status until editing is completed.
+In most DMS systems, version control limits editing access of a given file to a single person at a time, forcing other users into read-only status until editing is completed.
 In some systems, you can set a notification to alert specific users when a particular file is edited.

-Integration: CRM & ERP Integration Are Uncommon
+Integration: CRM and ERP Integration Are Uncommon